 The first baby powder lawsuit was filed in 2009 by a physician’s assistant from Sioux Falls, South Dakota who developed ovarian cancer at the age of 49 after a lifetime of using J&J’s products.
 Since then, plaintiffs have filed nearly 1,000 lawsuits against the company.

-Already two talc lawsuits against the pharmaceutical giant have ended in verdicts worth $127 million to the plaintiffs, yet Johnson & Johnson continues to claim its talc based products are safe, this in spite of the growing number of lawsuits alleging a link between talc use and cancer.
+Already, two talc lawsuits against the pharmaceutical giant have ended in verdicts worth $127 million to the plaintiffs, yet Johnson & Johnson continues to claim its talc-based products are safe, this in spite of the growing number of lawsuits alleging a link between talc use and cancer.

 These cases will feature many claims, evidence, and testimony likely to be used in the larger number of claims, and the bellwether verdicts often foreshadow similar results in other cases.
 In many cases the verdicts in bellwether trials can lead to settlements for other claims.

-At Saunders & Walker we have a long and successful history of representing victims harmed by drugs and medical devices.
+At Saunders & Walker P.A., we have a long and successful history of representing victims harmed by drugs and medical devices.
 If you believe you, or a loved one, has gotten cancer while using a Johnson & Johnson product containing talcum powder you may be owed substantial compensation for your damages.
 Please do not hesitate to contact us for a free consultation.